-Traditional gingerbread cookies, in German they are called Lebkuchen and in French Pain d’épices, what is basically a gingerbread loaf.
-Spices like cinnamon, ginger, all spice and molasses give gingerbread that spicy, sweet, gingery, pungent, intense flavor.
+Traditional gingerbread cookies, in German they are called Lebkuchen and in French Pain d’épices, what is a gingerbread loaf.
+Spices like cinnamon, ginger, allspice, and molasses give gingerbread that spicy, sweet, gingery, pungent, intense flavor.

 For the decorating of the gingerbread cookies, I’m using Wafer Paper, creating edible masterpieces.
 All are reproductions of vintage postcards printed on translucent sheets of dehydrated potato starch.
 These images create a beautiful work of edible art and are memorable holiday gifts.

-Baking gingerbread cookies or Lebkuchen is a time honored tradition for many families in Germany that goes back to the 14th century.
-During this time, gingerbread was something of extremely high value due to the fact that a lot of the spices used to make gingerbread were hard to come by and honey was expensive.
+Baking gingerbread cookies or Lebkuchen is a time-honored tradition for many families in Germany that goes back to the 14th century.
+During this time, gingerbread was something of extremely high value because a lot of the spices used to make gingerbread were hard to come by and honey was expensive.
 At one stage, the value of Lebkuchen was so high that it was used as a currency.
 Christmas time in Germany is a magical time.
 The streets are brimming with lights and nativity scenes can be seen throughout the town.
 The prized image below is the town square from where I was born.
 The building on the right is City Hall and just around the corner was the school.
 The building straight ahead is the doctor’s office, this is where I got my broken arm fixed and put in a cast when I was a child.

 An interesting historical fact about the town, the community was donated in 768 under the name Husun to the Lorsch Abbey.